AnomalousMedical/Dependencies/Diligent/Readme.md

 ## Dirty repo after build
 The file File2String.exe will be modified during build.
 Just revert it after building to clear the changes.

+## Backup Git Repo
+There is a backup git repo of all the files that worked for a given version of diligent.
+This flattens out the subrepos into one.
+To update it:
+ 1. Clone
+ 2. Erase all existing files except git
+ 3. Make copy of DiligentCore from this folder.
+ 4. Run `Get-ChildItem -Path . -Include .git -Recurse -Hidden | Remove-Item -WhatIf` to erase the .git files from that repo.
+ 5. Copy these files into the dest repo.